 o An academic teaching hospital, a medical center, or a research institute that is affiliated with an U.S. institution of higher education.

 A link for tracking and reporting sponsored travel on an ongoing basis is available through the Outside Activities reporting interface.
-Please contact the Office for Professional Standards and Integrity if you have questions about this requirement.
+Please contact the Office for Academic and Research Integrity if you have questions about this requirement.

 YOU ARE NOT REQUIRED TO REPORT SALARY, TRAVEL OR OTHER COMPENSATION OR BENEFIT THAT YOU RECEIVE FROM HMS/HSDM UNDER A GRANT, SPONSORED AWARD OR OTHER CONTRACT WITH HMS/HSDM.